 No!
 According to 1 John 5:3, to love Him is to obey Him.
 They are inseparable.
 Love and obedience.

 So meshing these two verses together: In all things God works for the good of those who obey Him.
 We have a responsibility to obey, if we want all things to work together for good.
 We cannot ignore our responsibility, doing whatever we want, and think that God will bless us.
 That’s a sobering thought!
 And I think it challenges the way many of us live our lives.
+(Yes, I do still think that God can work something good out of everything, but getting His best requires obedience.)

 2. That He predestined that particular generation of people to be the first generation to find saving faith in Jesus because they were around during the time of Jesus.
 And I get this idea from older versions of 2 Thess 2:13-14, which is a similar greeting to this Ephesians passage.
 And that older version says something like “God chose you as His first-fruits to be saved through the sanctifying work of the Holy Spirit and through belief in the truth.”
 They were the first generation to have Jesus’s sacrificial death and the Holy Spirit.
 So they weren’t predestined to be believers, but they were predestined to be the first believers to experience the work of the Holy Spirit through Jesus’ death and resurrection.